 And after you have suffered a little while, the God of all grace, who has called you to his eternal glory in Christ, will himself restore, confirm, strengthen, and establish you.
 1 Peter 5:10

 I must confess that when my health first started to go downhill back in 2008, I did NOT have the attitude I have now.
 At the time I had turned my back on God.
 I was bitter for a number of reasons.
 You can read my personal testimony to give you an idea.

 I had the “WOES ME” mentality!

 I felt sorry for myself and wanted others to pity me.
-Since returning to my faith in 2013, God has done a major change in my life, and most importantly, he’s done a heart change in me.
+Since returning to my faith in 2013 God has done a major change in my life and most importantly he’s done a heart change in me.
 I view things much differently now.
 Trust me when I say the change in me, did NOT happen overnight.

-See beloved, during this time God was making my faith in him stronger, and he is still doing that, even now when all is uncertain.
+See beloved during this time God was making my faith in him stronger and he is still doing that even now when all is uncertain.
 When everything is going right in our life, we tend to put God on the back burner.
 It is during our most difficult challenges, that we learn we can’t handle things in our own strength.

 We realize that we need to lean on him, to see us through them as we’re trusting God in the unknown outcomes.
 Also during the hard times is when we learn the most about ourselves.
 God wants to use our lives to change those around us.
 When people see us going through difficult situations time and time again they pay attention.

 They will say…What makes Angie so different?